matthewsouther/educator-emily/src/pages/index.md

 services:
   - heading: Homeschool Coaching
     description: "Wherever you are on your homeschooling journey, I will listen to your experience.
-Then I will coach you through creating a learning environment that fosters self-direction, a love of learning, and family connection. "
+Then we will create a learning environment that fosters self-direction, a love of learning, and family connection. "
     blurbs:
       - image: /img/light2.jpg
         text: >